karolzlot/google-serp-django/readme.md

 How to run this app
 1. Rename `.env.example` to `.env`.
 This file contains environmental variables.
-2. Fill to `.env` file at least `SECRET_KEY` by some random characters, it is used internally by Django
+2. In `.env` file fill at least `SECRET_KEY` with some random characters, it is used internally by Django.
-3. (Optionally) Fill to `.env` cerdentials to your Postgres database
+3. (Optionally) Fill `.env` with credentials to your Postgres database.

 Then you can run this app by creating virtual environment or by starting docker.

 ### A. Running in Docker:
-(You need to fill Postgres db credentials to `.env` in this case, this Docker method doesn't work with sqlite)
+(You need to fill Postgres db credentials to `.env` file in this case, this Docker method doesn't work with sqlite)

 1. Build and run Docker:
 ```